apmfree78/ultima-fits/README.md

 ## Apollo Cache for Fast Load Times

 Front end utilizes Apollo cache to reduce database calls.
-Cache is only refreshed when uses makes a change : add/edit/remove a reminder, login/logout,changes membership level, etc.
+Cache is only refreshed when uses makes a change : add/remove item from cart, login/logout, makes a purchase, etc.